1LUC1D4710N/windows-doh-registry/README.md

 ### 🧩 How “Autotemplate” Works
 When you add DNS providers to DohWellKnownServers, Windows will automatically suggest the correct DoH template when you enter a matching DNS IP in your network settings.
 This “autotemplate” feature makes it easy for anyone to set up encrypted DNS—just enter the IP, and Windows fills in the rest!

-### ⚡ Advanced: Enforce DoH on All Interfaces
-For advanced users or organizations: To guarantee all network adapters (Ethernet, Wi-Fi, VPN, etc.) use your chosen DoH servers, you can also populate the InterfaceSpecificParameters registry section.
-This enforces DoH usage system-wide, even if network settings are reset or changed.

 ### 🖼️ See It in Action
 <a href="https://www.youtube.com/watch?v=uHLK47c-mBs">
     <img src="https://img.youtube.com/vi/uHLK47c-mBs/0.jpg" alt="Windows DoH autotemplate example" width="560" height="315">